solomonshalom/Bublr/README.md

 - [Zen](https://zen.bublr.life)
   If Bublr isn't minimalistic enough, use Zen instead!

-_If you want to build a weapon for Bublr, don't hesitate to get in touch with us at [hello@bublr.life](mailto:hello@bublr.life)!
+_If you want to build a weapon for Bublr, don't hesitate to get in touch with us at [bonjour@bublr.life](mailto:bonjour@bublr.life)!
 We're excited_

 ---
 # Get started